Dressed Tunneling in Soft Hair: Quantum-corrected entropy

 \end{widetext} It is expected that (\ref{eqn:nonlinear_correction}) does not respect the area law thanks to the deformed horizon.
 To make sense of this nonlinear form, one can expand it for large $M$ or small $||{\cal D}C||^2$:

 where $\overline{||{\cal D}C||^2}$ is the angular average of $||{\cal D}C||^2$.
 The logarithmic and other corrections to Bekenstein-Hawking entropy have been widely discussed; for example, see \cite{Page:2004xp} for a review. as well as its connection to tunneling method \cite{Vanzo:2011wq}.
 We have following remarks.
 Firstly, the correction terms in (\ref{eqn:linear_correction}) are similar to those in \cite{Banerjee:2008ry}, which involve a logarithmic term and all powers of inverse area ${\cal O}(M^{-2n})$.
 In some sense, one may regard the degenerate horizon as a kind of {\sl locally} modified surface gravity.
 Secondly, it was found earlier that the coefficient in front of each correction term is either a constant \cite{Kaul:2000kf,Carlip:2000nv} or spin-dependent \cite{Fursaev:1994te}.
 In our construction, the coefficient uniquely depends on nonvanishing norm $||{\cal D}C||$.
 In fact, it only permits a positive coefficient thanks to space-like vector ${\cal D}C$.
+Thirdly, those terms with square root and logarithm in (\ref{eqn:nonlinear_correction}) will remain real and positive as long as $M$ is large, which is justified by the semi-classical approximation.
+Validation of (\ref{eqn:nonlinear_correction}) beyond semi-classical limit will be discussed in the section VII.
 At last, although the zero mode $C_{0,0}$ does not have effect on the logarithmic correction, it may still incur a linear correction to the Bekenstein-Hawking entropy while tunneling through a Vaidya black hole \cite{Chu:2018tzu}.